 Also available is a One Inch to the Mile Map, Sheet 20 Tyneside 1878 which covers much of Derwentside at a smaller scale.

 Most maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
-They cost just £ 2.50 each.
-For a full list of North East maps, return to the North East page
+They cost just £ 3.00 each (Coloured editions £ 3.50).
+For a full list of English maps, return to the England page